Fabio-Menjivar/Fabio-Menjivar/README.md

 ![](https://img.shields.io/badge/-Java-blue)

 ___
 I am Fabio Menjívar, a computer science student.
-I'm currently focused on web development studying Javascript, BTC, C# and NodeJS.
+I'm currently focused on web development studying C# and NodeJS.
 I also have knowledge in Databases and other areas.
 My main goal is to become a successful developer and work in a software company.
 I'm a responsible and commited person who wants to grow both personally and professionally.
 ___
 <a href="https://www.linkedin.com/in/fabiomenjivar546821354879654238849547/" target="_blank">
   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="Fabio-Menjivar"/>